-You need daily sun protection to keep your skin healthy and youthful.
+You need daily sun protection to keep your skin healthy and looking youthful.
 But, which type of sunscreen should you choose?
-Sun protection generally falls into one of two categories: chemical and physical (mineral).
-Read on to learn the difference, and discover the benefits of using a mineral sunscreen.
+Sun protection generally falls into one of two categories: chemical and mineral (physical).
+While both provide sun protection, chemical sunscreens and mineral sunscreens differ in their active ingredients and in how they protect against UV exposure.
+Read on to learn the difference and discover the benefits of using mineral sunscreen.

 What Is Zinc Oxide?

-Keeps Skin Cool
+Zinc Oxide Keeps Skin Cool

-Provides Mineral Sun Protection
+Zinc Oxide Provides Physical Sun Protection

 Supports Collagen Production